potocpav/pyimgui/README.md

 * Batch draw multiple polylines and filled polygons using NumPy arrays
 * System clipboard integration in the GLFW integration layer
 * Add the `_IO.ini_filename` setter & getter
+* Fix a crash on two ImGui contexts in one app, one afther another.
+The `_io` global wasn't refreshed properly on `destroy_content`.

 These are needed for https://github.com/potocpav/python-concur.